lzontar/GrafMuvi/docs/Deployment.md

 ![](./images/Azure_4.png)

 And it's all done.
-This process creates Azure DevOps organization and project (if you didn't already created them), where you can check your builds and releases.
+This process creates Azure DevOps organization and project (if you didn't already create them), where you can check your builds and releases.

 ## OpenShift